Barton Creek Square: History

 A renovation in 2003 added a Nordstrom department store in the place of a Montgomery Ward which had gone out of business two years prior.
 That store would officially open on August 15, 2003.
 Further renovations occurred in 2013, which included a redesigned food court.
 A Cheesecake Factory restaurant then opened in August 2015.

 In 2015, Sears Holdings spun off 235 of its properties, including the Sears at Barton Creek Square, into Seritage Growth Properties.
 On October 15, 2018, it was announced that the Sears store would be closing as part of a plan to close 142 stores nationwide.
 On August 4, 2018, a Disney Junior themed kids zone opened right next to Brighton Collectibles.

 In 2019, the mall's owner, Simon Property Group, embarked on a renovation, which included a new paint scheme, flooring, LED lighting, glass handrails, as well as exterior additions such as canopies, fire pits, and turf areas.
 The renovation also included the addition of a co-working space near Nordstrom, which includes workstations with televisions and charging stations.

 On March 17, 2020 the mall limited its hours to 11 am to 7 pm in response to Coronavirus disease 2019; the next day, Simon Property Group announced in a press release it would close all its US domestic malls until March 29.
 On May 1, 2020, Simon Property Group reopened the mall.

+In 2026, Dick's Sporting Goods announced that they would be opening one of their large format Dick's House of Sport concept stores inside the former Sears.
+The store is expected to open sometime in late 2027.
+Development of this new store is currently ongoing and is expected to take up the entire anchor building.